hinell/schegma/README.md

 [d]: #project

 Stigma is fast and powerful dynamic JavaScript schema validator.
 It can be used in Node.js and in all modern browsers.
-<br> Results of testing in old browsers haven't been established yet.
+<br> Old browsers support is in progress.

 # THE PROBLEM
-Is is hard to keep your data consistent throughout a project.
+It is hard to keep your data consistent throughout a project.
-<br>You need to routinely check it to make it sure it didn't get wrong during runtime while user types in.
+<br>You need to routinely check it to make sure it didn't get wrong during runtime while user types in.
 <br>If we do it manually by ``if/then`` statements at some point it is becomes messy very quickly.
-<br>The Stigma simplifies this way allowing us to specify the schema that would
+<br>The Stigma replaces that checking routine by allowing us to create a schema that
-<br>validate data against every time it gets changed so that solving the problem easily.
+<br>simplifies data validation very efficiently.
+Let's start with example:

 <br>Imagine user have made a mistake inside the mail field and then we get this data model:
 ```typescript